 - Be an active and committed Christian, and support the mission of YECA.

-- Participate in the training retreat during the second half of August.
+- Participate in the online training retreat from August 2-6.

-- Work with YECA staff and other Fellows in the cohort to develop a plan and timeline for engaging your campus, church, and /or broader community in climate action.
+- Work with YECA staff and other Fellows to create a plan for engaging your campus, church, and /or broader community.

 - Invest an average of 10 hours/week on Fellowship-related work.

-- Meet regularly with YECA staff and other Fellows via biweekly video calls, and connect as needed with your local advisor.
+- Meet regularly via biweekly video calls, and connect as needed with YECA staff and your local support system.

-- Submit a midyear and a final report at the end of your Fellowship
+- Submit a midyear and a final report.